MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Investigation**

-First check the description of the alert, to see which of the above three detection types you’re dealing with.
+First check the description of the alert, to see which of the above three detection types you’re dealing with.Investigation First check the description of the alert to see which of the above three detection types you’re dealing with.
+For further information, download the Excel spreadsheet.

 1. Skeleton Key – You can check if Skeleton Key has affected your domain controllers by using [the scanner written by the Azure ATP team](https://gallery.technet.microsoft.com/Aorato-Skeleton-Key-24e46b73).
 If the scanner finds malware on 1 or more of your domain controllers, it is a true positive.

+2. Golden Ticket – In the excel spreadsheet, go to the network activity tab.
+You will see that the relevant downgraded field is **Request Ticket Encryption Type**, and **Source Computer Supported Encryption Types** contains stronger encryption methods.

-2. Golden Ticket – there are cases in which a custom application that is rarely used, is authenticating using a lower encryption cipher.
+  1. Check the source computer and account, or if there are multiple source computers and accounts check if they have something in common (for example, all the marketing personnel use a specific app that might be causing the alert to be triggered).
+There are cases in which a custom application that is rarely used, is authenticating using a lower encryption cipher.
 Check if there are any such custom apps on the source computer.
 If so, it is probably a benign true positive and can be suppressed.

+  2. Check the resource accessed by those tickets, if there is one resource they are all accessing, validate it, make sure it is a valid resource they supposed to access.
+In addition, verify if the target resource supports strong encryption methods.
+You can check this in Active Directory by checking the attribute msDS-SupportedEncryptionTypes, of the resource service account.

+3. Overpass-the-Hash – In the excel spreadsheet, go to the network activity tab.
+You will see that the relevant downgraded field is **Encrypted Timestamp Encryption Type** and **Source Computer Supported Encryption Types** contains stronger encryption methods.

-3. Overpass-the-Hash – there are cases in which this alert might be triggered when users configured with smart cards are required for interactive login, and this setting is disabled and then enabled.
+  1. There are cases in which this alert might be triggered when users log in using smartcards if the smartcard configuration was changed recently.
 Check if there were changes like this for the account(s) involved.
 If so, this is probably a benign true positive and can be suppressed.
+  2. Check the resource accessed by those tickets, if there is one resource they are all accessing, validate it, make sure it is a valid resource they supposed to access.
+In addition, verify if the target resource supports strong encryption methods.
+You can check this in Active Directory by checking the attribute msDS-SupportedEncryptionTypes, of the resource service account.

 **Remediation**